-The importance of having multi-tier supply chain visibility and the need for advanced technologies to obtain it highlights the crucial role that risk solution providers play in helping organizations to improve their supply chain risk management practices and build greater resilience.
+The importance of having multi-tier supply chain visibility and the need for advanced technologies to obtain it highlights the crucial role that solution providers play in helping organizations to improve their supply chain risk management practices and build greater resilience.

-This fact explains why the vast majority of both procurement and IT/IT security executives across all geographic regions in our survey of financial service institutions agree that they would value a partnership with a vendor that can deliver visibility of supply chain risks to all relevant functions and stakeholders within their organizations.
+This fact explains why the vast majority of IT and IT security executives across all geographic regions and industry sectors covered in our survey agree that they would value a partnership with a vendor that can deliver visibility of supply chain risks to all relevant functions and stakeholders within their organizations.